Students have been active in the work of the Centre.

 The expanding impact of human rights law on society is reflected in the breadth of our research interests

-We have awarded seven prizes for the best LLM dissertations since launching the prize in 2014.
+We have awarded nine prizes for the best LLM dissertations since launching the prize in 2014.

 We collaborate with Strathclyde's award winning Law Clinic on Human Rights projects